timmcginley/41936/Roles/03_MEP/Assignments.md

 ## Part B
 ### Subject Drawings
-The drawings have to include:
+The Teams interdisciplinary drawings should include the following input from MEP:
 1. Initial results from the optimization of the building envelope.
 2. Expected energy supply system in building (heating and cooling)
 3. Ventilation concept.